sh1boot/sh1boot.github.io/_posts/2025-03-18-zsh-and-tmux-config.md

 ---
 layout: post
 title: My tmux and zsh configuration
+redirect_from:
+    - /drafts/zsh-and-tmux-config/
 ---
-Here's a list of things I have in my tmux and zsh configurations, which might offer some inspiration to others.
+Here's a list of things I have in my [tmux][] and [zsh][] configurations, which might offer some inspiration to others.

 * TOC
 {:toc}